Transformers: The Battle to Save the Earth: Gameplay

 Players are shown a map with nine key sites that the Decepticons plan to attack.
 The objective is to move an Autobot to a location to do battle with invading Decepticon forces.

 Once the Autobot reaches the location, the player switches to first-person view to shoot down the Decepticons and prevent them from stealing valuable resources and building their ultimate weapon.
 In the middle of the game, the Decepticons steal a mechanical Tyrannosaurus from Dinosaur Park, using a nuclear rod they stole from the nuclear power plant cooling tower, and send it towards the shuttle base.
 The player must attempt to prevent the dinosaur robot from destroying the Space Shuttle in the complex.
 After destroying the Space Shuttle, the Decepticons attempt to steal the cosmic dust that is left behind, as well as a laser from a research facility.
 The Decepticons then move onto the zoo to use the enhanced laser on the hippo exhibit to make it into a giant hippo, and it is sent to the pipe junction.
 Once the hippo arrives at the pipe junction it destroys it, and the game ends.

 Points are accumulated by the Autobots by destroying the Decepticons as they attempt to steal resources, while Decepticons gain points for successfully stealing resources.
 Whichever side, Autobots or Decepticons, have the highest resource points at the end of the game, wins.
 A medal is awarded to the player depending on their performance.

 Characters

 There are a total of eight Autobot characters to control; each with a designated number as shown on the game's map screen, including Bumblebee, Cliffjumper and Blurr.
-For reasons unknown, Rodimus and Hot Rod appear in the game as separate characters, despite the fact that they are the same character This was also one of the few Transformers games to not include Optimus Prime (because of the events of the animated movie).
+Rodimus and Hot Rod appear in the game as separate characters, despite the fact that they are the same character.